 In Foundation Stage we are committed to parent partnership and making close relations with our parents and carers.
 As such we host various sessions for adults through the year.
-Assembly sessions are held at various times and parents/carers are invited to 'Stay and Play' sessions each full term.
+Assembly sessions are held at various times in Reception and parents/carers are invited to 'Stay and Play' sessions each week in Pre-School.

 As a school we realise handheld cameras are becoming increasingly available through new technologies.
 Prior to giving parents/carers access to classrooms they are informed not to take any pictures.
 In assemblies they are advised to wait until the end of the session and then they make take a picture of their own child away from the mass group.